CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Serial Number Location

 Record the engine serial number in the space below.
-You will need serial number when ordering parts, and when making technical or war inquires.
+You will need the serial number when ordering parts, and when making technical or warranty inquiries.

 Engine serial number: